 - Ankle support use (supporting ankles when not injured can weaken the natural balance response of a joint).

-- Taking unnecessary joint supplements that cost a lot of money and reinforcing the belief that the joint cracking is unnatural and requires an intervention.
+- Taking unnecessary joint supplements that cost a lot of money.
+I can also reinforce the belief that the joint cracking is unnatural and requires an intervention.

 To summarise, your knee popping, elbow clicking and ankle grinding are very unlikely to be a sign of joint damage, and it’s important to mention again that symptoms of joint arthritis are silent, not noisy.
 If you do have any further questions regarding joint clicking, or indeed joint pain or anything else associated with this topic please feel free to drop us a line.